MultiSafepay/docs/content/tools/reports/automatic-reports.md

 1. Via SFTP - Pull request _(With this method you will receive access to an SFTP server from MultiSafepay)_
 2. Via SFTP - Push request _(With this method MultiSafepay would like to receive access to an SFTP server from you)_.
-3. Transaction API using the [/transactions endpoint](/tools/transactions-api-endpoint/) (_The associated costs per transaction are not included in the returned data_)
+3. Transaction API using the [transactions API endpoint](/tools/transactions-api-endpoint/) (_The associated transaction costs are not included in the returned data_)

 We support SFTP by username/password and username/SSH keys.